santaclous112/react-ssr-setup/README.md

 git remote add upstream git@github.com:manuelbieh/react-ssr-setup.git
 ```

-More on that can be found on Github: [Syncing a fork](https://help.github.com/articles/syncing-a-fork/).
+More on that can be found on Github: [Syncing a fork].

 ### Avoid source map generation for faster builds